nyu-mll/jiant/README.md

 ## Quick Introduction
-The following example fine tunes a RoBERTa model on the MRPC dataset.
+The following example fine-tunes a RoBERTa model on the MRPC dataset.

 Python version:
 ```python